 Help Center

 Hovering over the user profile icon at the far right side of the Navigation bar will activate a drop-down menu with two options.
-First, you can click on your username/email to be taken to your Profile Account page.
-Here, you can update your account information.
-The second option connected to the user profile icon allows you to easily log out of the platform.
+First, you can select your username/email to be taken to your User Profile, where you can update your account information.
+The second option, Log Out, allows you to sign out of the platform easily.

 Section menu